Chocolate Chip Cookies Without Brown Sugar

 Allow the dough to soften a little before baking.
 They will require 1-3 more minutes of baking time and the edges will get golden brown (unlike when you bake the cookies directly after making the dough).

-More Recipes Without Brown Sugar That You'll Love
+More Recipes That You’ll Love

 If you make this recipe, let me know how it went in the comments below, I’d love to hear from you!
 You can also tag me on Instagram or Facebook so I can check it out!